 The San Pablo Avenue Specific Plan identifies bicycle, pedestrian, and transit needs and opportunities on San Pablo Avenue in El Cerrito.
 The San Pablo Avenue Complete Streets Improvements Project near El Cerrito del Norte station is currently included in the City of El Cerrito Capital Improvement Program and is in the Planning Study Phase.
 Additional planning efforts for complete streets improvements along the rest of the San Pablo Corridor are also underway as part of the Alameda CTC's San Pablo Avenue Multimodal Corridor Project.
 See Appendix E to learn more.

-The City of El Cerrito, in collaboration with BART, has also developed an initial Parking Management Concept (PMC)50 for this station which is presented later in this section.
+Management Concept (PMC) for this station which is presented in Appendix F.

-49 Although some strategies may be "underway" in terms of planning, many may still need support for design and implementation funding.
+51 Although some strategies may be "underway" in terms of planning, many may still need support for design and implementation funding.